新加坡华语资料库

 RELATED INFORMATION

-• Ah long often uses intimidation or violence when collecting loans and interest, causing social issues in Singapore.
+• Ah Long often resort to intimidation or even violence when collecting loans and interest, causing social issues in Singapore.

 • Not only is this term used in Malay newspapers, it also has an official entry in the Malay dictionary, spelled as along.